alevyinroc/Presentations/Getting started with dbatools/Outline.md

 ## Why not use `sqlserver` module?
 * `sqlserver` has decent stuff in it, but it's limited in scope and slower to update
-* dbatools updates almost daily
+* dbatools every couple days
 * dbatools has many more functions

 ## How to get it